pascal-my/moodle-local_groupautoenrol/README.txt

 - The plugin use "user_enrolled" Moodle event
 - If a selected group is deleted, the plugin will ignore it.

-Stable version :
+Stable version (v1.1) :
 - you can choose to enable the plugin in each course
 - you can choose to auto-enrol students in all existing course or specific ones

-Dev version : (in progress)
+Dev version (v1.2) : (in progress)
 - you can choose which role(s) the enrolment will works
 - you can choose between random, balanced or alphabetic enrolment

-Requires :
-- Moodle 2.5 (we did not test it with the others versions)
+Requires Moodle 2.5 (we did not test it with the previous versions but should work with all 2.x) Stable version tested with Moodle 2.7 and Moodle 3.0.2

 installation
 ------------

 * Copy the directory 'groupautoenrol' into the `moodledir/local` directory.
 * Connect to moodle as an administrator and install the plugin.
+* Enable the plugin in each course you want

 FRENCH
 Plugin permettant l'inscription automatique aléatoire des étudiants dans les groupes des cours lors de leur inscription au cours (qu'elle se fasse par la synchronisation des cohortes, par clé d'inscription ou manuellement).